ankaAR/bestiario5e/_creatures/fire-giant-dreadnought.md

 ***Multiataque.*** The giant makes two fireshield attacks.

 ***Fireshield.*** Melee Weapon Attack: +13 al ataque, alcance 5 pies, un objetivo.
-Impacto: 22 (4d6+8) bludgeoning damage plus 7 (2d6) fire damage plus 7 (2d6) piercing damage.
+Impacto: 22 (4d6+8) puntos de daño contundente plus 7 (2d6) fire damage plus 7 (2d6) piercing damage.

 ***Rock.*** Ranged Weapon Attack: +13 to hit, range 60/240 pies, un objetivo.
-Impacto: 30 (4d10+8) bludgeoning damage.
+Impacto: 30 (4d10+8) puntos de daño contundente.

 ***Shield Charge.*** The giant moves up to 30 feet in a straight line and can move through the space of any creature smaller than Huge.
 The first time it enters a creature's space during this move, it makes a fireshield attack against that creature.
 If the attack hits, the target must also succeed on a DC 21 Strength saving throw or be pushed ahead of the giant for the rest of this move.
-If a creature fails the save by 5 or more, it is also knocked prone and takes 18 (3d6+8) bludgeoning damage, or 29 (6d6+8) bludgeoning damage if it was already prone.
+If a creature fails the save by 5 or more, it is also knocked prone and takes 18 (3d6+8) puntos de daño contundente, or 29 (6d6+8) puntos de daño contundente if it was already prone.